 Building a stronger immune system may require work, but it might be easier than you think, depending on your needs.
 For starters, increasing your chances of fighting off certain illnesses may only require making practical lifestyle adjustments or getting a flu shot, while others might be more challenging and require additional support.

 Our goal at NWPC is to support our patients by offering advice on how to support your immune system this winter.
-Here are five tips you can use to improve your health during the colder flu season.
+Here are five tips you can use to improve your health during the cold and flu season.

 1. Get a flu shot